FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/uconf_internal_am.md

 ## Mapping the group to predefined roles

-To use the feature you will need to map the list of groups in the database to the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> predefined roles.
+To use the feature you will need to map the list of groups in the database to the {{< TransferCFT/componentshortname  >}} predefined roles.
 Use the following information as a basis for your mapping.
-You can enter these values either using command line or in the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> UI.
+You can enter these values either using command line or in the {{< TransferCFT/componentshortname  >}} UI.

 <table>
    <thead>